History of First Amendment to the United States Constitution in Timeline

 2004: Locke v.
 Davey

-In 2004, the Supreme Court stated in Locke v.
-Davey that denying funding for vocational religious instruction alone is not inherently constitutionally suspect, especially when a state's constitution forbids state aid to religious institutions.
-The Court explained that the state has a "substantial state interest" in this denial.
+In 2004, the Court stated in Locke v.
+Davey that denying funding for vocational religious instruction alone is not inherently constitutionally suspect and that a state has a "substantial state interest" in denying funding a scholarship when it was going to be used for education in theology, especially if that state's constitution forbids state aid to religious institutions.

 2005: McCreary County v.
 American Civil Liberties Union